enter-haken/book/priv/content/02-environment/06-vim/00-intro.md

 # vim

 The heart of every developers toolchain is the editor.
+As your editor is the heart of your environment, you should be aware about its capabilities.

 You can choose, what ever you like.
 When you are developing a java or .net based system, you may be better of using a full blown IDE.
 But this is not neccessary every time.